 TAs will judge if the project is sufficiently complicated.

-Each team can order one two-layer 30in2 PCB from JLCPCB.
+Each team can order a two-layer PCB up to 30 square inches (e.g., 5 by 6 in) from JLCPCB.

 If you use an ESP8266 from the checkout desk, do NOT solder it to the PCB.